tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/translational/available_acceleration_models.rst

 with :math:`\mathbf{r}_{_{BA}}(=\mathbf{r}_{_{B}}-\mathbf{r}_{_{A}})` denoting the relative position vector of body A with respect to Body B.

-There are different gravitational models available in TudatPy:
+There are different gravitational models available in Tudat:

 - :ref:`point_mass_acceleration`
 - :ref:`spherical_harmonic_acceleration`